- Strength and Conditioning

 - Health and Wellness

 The M.S. in Exercise Science provides and in-depth study of applied human physiology and how it relates to athletic performance and health and wellness.
 The purpose of the program is to prepare fitness professionals that are equipped to meet the needs of adults in their pursuit of improved health and performance.
-Exercise science professionals work with adults in leadership positions in areas such as strength & conditioning, worksite health promotion, commercial and community fitness/wellness, hospital/clinical rehabilitation, personal fitness training, and sports performance.
+Exercise science professionals work with adults in leadership positions in areas such as strength & conditioning, worksite health promotion, commercial and community fitness/wellness, hospital/clinical rehabilitation, personal fitness training, online weight loss coaching, and sports performance.
 In addition, graduates of this program will have the educational background to pursue doctoral education and other advanced degree programs.
 The major offers three optionsExercise Science, Exercise Science with a concentration in Strength & Conditioning, and Exercise Science with a concentration in Health & Wellness.

 Major Research Areas

 - Fat Loss from Diet and Exercise Interventions